krp97/distro_setup/README.md

 ```

-In this mode a `--simulate` argument will be passed to stow, so you can see whether the symlinks can be successfully created in you home directory.
+In this mode a `--simulate` argument will be passed to stow, so you can see whether the symlinks can be successfully created in your home directory.

 For more information on additional options you can pass a `-h` option to both scripts.